ericphanson/SDPAFamily.jl/README.md

 [JuMP#2025](https://github.com/JuliaOpt/JuMP.jl/issues/2025).

 Convex.jl's `master` branch supports MathOptInterface, but the release version does not.
-You can use the `master` branch by
+You can use the `master` branch via

 ```julia
 ] add Convex.jl#master